LostMekka/kotlinplayground-calculator/README.md

 I originally made this for my friends and colleagues, but anyone can use this.
 Just fork the repo and code away :)

+This readme is very extensive, so that beginners of Kotlin (or programming in general) have an easier time starting this exercise.
+If you are already experienced in any of the topics covered here, feel free to skip over them and start coding right away. :smiley:
+Also mind the [contributing section](#contributing-to-this-repo), if you are into that. :octocat:

 ## Getting started
 To start implementing the calculator, you need to:
 1. Fork this repo.